BiomedSciAI/biomed-multi-alignment/mammal/examples/scrna_cell_type/README.md

  Note that the parameters of the preprocessing can be changed via command line arguments.

+This script is used to convert from an `input.h4ad` file to a `processed.h4ad` file, with the cells that passed the filters and the binned data.

 ## Example data for this demo